chungchung234/cover_letter/README.md

 ## Local Preview
 Open `index.html` in a browser to see the page.
 The site automatically matches your operating system's light or dark mode.
-You can also use the **dark mode** button to switch themes manually and the **contact toggle** to reveal contact details.
+You can also use the **dark mode** button to switch themes manually and the **contact toggle** to reveal a styled contact card with your email, phone, and address.

 ## Deploy to GitHub Pages
 1. Push the contents of this repository to GitHub.